mgkoning/advent-of-code-2018/README.md

 # advent-of-code-2018
-Solutions to the Advent of Code 2018 Edition
+My solutions to the Advent of Code 2018 Edition